hellotem/enmeitu.github.io/about/me.md

-I was born in Huoqiu, Anhui province.
+I was born in Huoqiu, a county of Anhui province in East China.
 I feel fortunate to meet my wife, when we both were students at Shanghai Jiao Tong University.
 On June 08, 2019, we held our wedding ceremony on Bali island, Indonesia.

 ![alt-text-1](wed1.jpg "wedding prelude")